-- (a) Mechanisms and procedures for the transfer of assets to the Implementing Agency; - (b) The transfer, of technology required for the operation of the PPP Project, subject to limitations under existing laws, rules and regulations; - (c) The training of the personnel of the Implementing Agency or of a successor in the operation and maintenance of the PPP Project; - (d) The provision, by the Private Proponent, of a warranty that the PPP Project meets the project technical specifications, agreed system features, and performance standards and services for a certain period as may be defined
+- (a) Mechanisms and procedures for the transfer of assets to the Implementing Agency; - (b) The transfer of technology required for the operation of the PPP Project, subject to limitations under existing laws, rules and regulations; - (c) The training of the personnel of the Implementing Agency or of a successor in the operation and maintenance of the PPP Project; - (d) The provision, by the Private Proponent, of a warranty that the PPP Project meets the project technical specifications, agreed system features, and performance standards and services for a certain period as may be defined in the IRR of this Act after the transfer of the PPP Project to the Implementing Agency or to a successor; and, - (e) In case of JV Projects, the compensation to which the Private Proponent may be entitled in case of buy-out and transfer of assets to the Implementing Agency, or to a successor.

-- in the IRR of this Act after the transfer of the PPP Project to the 1 2 Implementing Agency or to a successor; and (e) In case of JV Projects, the compensation to which the Private Proponent 3 may be entitled in case of buy-out and transfer of assets to the 4 5 Implementing Agency, or to a successor.
-6 Sec.
-21. Prohibition on the issuance of Temporary Restraining Orders, 7 Preliminary Injunctions and Preliminary Mandatory Injunctions. - No temporary 8 restraining order, preliminary injunction, or preliminary mandatory injunction shall be 9 issued by any court, except the Supreme Court, against any Implementing Agency or 10 the PPP Center, its officials or employees, or any person or entity, whether public or private acting under the government direction, to restrain, prohibit, or compel the 11 12 following acts: (a) Bidding, rebidding, or declaration of failure of bidding of any PPP Project; 13 14 (b) Qualification or disqualification of bidders; (c) Awarding of any PPP contract; 15 16 (d) Acceptance of any unsolicited PPP project proposal, even if not acted upon 17 by the Implementing Agency concerned under Section 10 of this Act; (e) Acquisition, clearance, development of the right-of-way, site or location of 18 19 any PPP Project; (f) Construction, operation and maintenance of any PPP Project; 20 21 (g) Commencement, execution, implementation, termination or rescission of 22 any PPP contract; and 23 (h) Undertaking or authorization of any other lawful activity necessary for such PPP Project or contract.
-24 25 This prohibition shall apply in all cases, disputes or controversies instituted by 26 any person, including, cases filed by bidders or those claiming to have rights through such bidders.
-This prohibition shall not apply when the matter is of extreme urgency 27 28 involving a constitutional issue, such that unless a temporary restraining order is - In addition to any civil and criminal liabilities a judge may incur under existing laws, any judge who shall issue a temporary restraining order, preliminary injunction issued, grave injustice and irreparable injury will arise.

-or preliminary mandatory injunction in violation of this Section, shall suffer the penalty of suspension of at least sixty (60) days without pay.
-Any temporary restraining order, preliminary injunction, or preliminary mandatory injunction issued in violation of this section is void and of no force and effect.

 Sec.
+21. Prohibition on the issuance of Temporary Restraining Orders, Preliminary Injunctions and Preliminary Mandatory Injunctions. - No temporary restraining order, preliminary injunction, or preliminary mandatory injunction shall be issued by any court, except the Supreme Court, against any Implementing Agency or the PPP Center, its officials or employees, or any person or entity, whether public or private acting under the government direction, to restrain, prohibit, or compel the following acts:

-22. PPP Center. - To achieve the goals of this Act, the PPP Center created under Executive Order No. 8, series of 2010, as amended by Executive Order 15 No. 136, series of 2013, is hereby institutionalized.
-It is hereby authorized to adopt its current organizational structure, absorb its existing employees, and upgrade its human resource component, as may be necessary, subject to evaluation and approval by the DBM.
-In order to work towards a more efficient and effective performance of its mandate, the PPP Center shall have the following powers and functions:
+(a) Bidding, rebidding, or declaration of failure of bidding of any PPP Project; 1 2 (b) Qualification or disqualification of bidders: (c) Awarding of any PPP contract; 3 (d) Acceptance of any unsolicited PPP project proposal, even if not acted upon 4 by the Implementing Agency concerned under Section 10 of this Act; 5 (e) Acquisition, clearance, development of the right-of-way, site or location of 6 7 any PPP Project; (f) Construction, operation and maintenance of any PPP Project; 8 (g) Commencement, execution, implementation, termination or rescission of any 9 10 PPP contract; and, (h) Undertaking or authorization of any other lawful activity necessary for such 11 PPP Project or contract.
+12 This prohibition shall apply in all cases, disputes or controversies instituted by any 13 person, including, cases filed by bidders or those claiming to have rights through such 14 bidders.
+This prohibition shall not apply when the matter is of extreme urgency involving 15 a constitutional issue, such that unless a temporary restraining order is issued, grave 16 17 injustice and irreparable injury will arise.
+In addition to any civil and criminal liabilities a judge may incur under existing 18 laws, any judge who shall issue a temporary restraining order, preliminary injunction or 19 preliminary mandatory injunction in violation of this Section, shall suffer the penalty of 20 suspension of at least sixty (60) days without pay.
+21 Any temporary restraining order, preliminary injunction, or preliminary mandatory 22 injunction issued in violation of this section is void and of no force and effect.
+23 Sec.
+22. PPP Center. - To achieve the goals of this Act, the PPP Center created 24 under Executive Order No. 8, series of 2010, as amended by Executive Order No. 136, 25 series of 2013, is hereby institutionalized.
+It is hereby authorized to adopt its current 26 organizational structure, absorb its existing employees, and upgrade its human resource 27 component, as may be necessary, subject to evaluation and approval by the DBM.
+28 In order to work towards a more efficient and effective performance of its 29 mandate, the PPP Center shall have the following powers and functions: 30 maintaining a pipeline of PPP Projects;